Dexterpol-A21/goodBoard/README.md

 **Your Blackboard, but better.**

-GoodBoard extension transforms the legacy Blackboard experience into a modern, high-performance productivity hub for UVM students.
+GoodBoard transforms the legacy Blackboard experience into a modern, high-performance productivity hub for UVM students.
 Built with React and Vite, it launches a dedicated Dashboard page featuring a drag-and-drop Kanban board for assignment tracking, interactive Gantt charts for timeline visualization, and real-time grade analytics.
-It seamlessly integrates with the existing backend while providing a superior, dark-mode-enabled user interface.
+It empowers students with advanced data visualization tools, including dynamic charts for grade distribution and progress tracking.

 ## Key Features